Detailed guides to painful problems, treatments & more

 Effective treatment of athletes with tendinopathies must target the most common underlying histopathology, tendinosis, a non-inflammatory condition.20

-Given the assumption of acute inflammation, medications traditionally used to calm inflammation are overwhelmingly the most popular first treatment choice.
-If it “burns,” take ibuprofen, and “cool” it down with ice.
-If it’s serious, inject something more potent: corticosteroids, the ultimate anti-inflammatory medication.
+Given the common assumption of acute inflammation, medications traditionally used to calm inflammation are the most popular first treatment choice.
+If it “burns,” take ibuprofen … and “cool” it down with ice.
+If it burns severely, inject something more potent: corticosteroids, the ultimate anti-inflammatory medication.

-But there are some serious problems here, and not just the fact that these treatments are supposed to get rid of a type of inflammation that mostly isn’t there in the first place.
-Their chemistry (even ice!) is just as complex as the inflammation they probably aren’t helping.
-They are known as “anti-inflammatories” because of their average, typical effects on classic inflammation — on vigorous immune system activity and associated processes.
-How they interact with the entirely non-classic inflammatory biochemistry of RSIs is a more or less perfect and utter mystery.
+But there are serious problems here, and not just the fact that these treatments are supposed to get rid of a type of inflammation that mostly isn’t there in the first place.
+The biochemistry (even for icing) is just as complex as the inflammation they probably aren’t helping.
+They are known as “anti-inflammatories” because of their average effects on classic inflammation — on vigorous immune system activity and associated processes.
+How they affect the subtler, smouldering, chronic inflammatory biochemistry of an RSI is a more or less a perfect mystery.

-We also need to consider the difference between treating pain and treating the condition.
-Virtually nothing is known about using medication to stop or reverse tissue degeneration.
-Medication for RSIs, if it works at all, is almost certainly just about symptom relief.
-And yet even for that goal our ignorance is embarrassing: we don’t even know what makes RSIs hurt to begin with, let alone what chemicals will stop it.
-RSI pain is an infamously useless sign of the condition of the tissue.
-For instance, alarmingly degenerated tendons can actually be painless.
-(Ruptures often occur in people who didn’t even know they had a problem.)
-The specific cause of RSI pain is largely a mystery, and its comings and goings even more so.
-It’s clearly a moving target.
-This is yet another vivid difference between RSI (where pain is quite unpredictable) and classic inflammation (which always hurts, and quite a bit).
+We also need to consider the difference between treating pain and treating the pathology.
+Nothing is known about using medication to actually stop or reverse the degeneration of tissue that is failing under load.
+Medication for RSIs is entirely about symptom relief.
+And yet even for that relatively easy goal our ignorance is embarrassing: we don’t even know what makes RSIs hurt to begin with, let alone what will stop it.
+RSI pain is an infamously uninformative sign of the condition of the tissue.
+Alarmingly degenerated tendons can be amazingly painless.
+Ruptures often occur in people who didn’t even know they had a problem.
+So the specific cause of RSI pain is largely a mystery, and its comings and goings even more so.
+It’s clearly a moving target, and we don’t know why.
+This is yet another vivid difference between RSI (where pain is quite unpredictable) and the inflammation of an infection or wound (which always hurts, and quite a bit).

 So it’s hardly surprising that the collective track record of anti-inflammatory meds in this context is generally shabby and unpredictable, neither completely useless nor remotely reliable.
 If they worked well and consistently, obviously no one would ever need to read this.
 To whatever extent they do work for some people, some of the time, is due to unknown and variable chemistry.

-What on Earth can one do in the face of such total uncertainty?
-Alas, this is not an unusual dilemma in health care, and the solution always goes like this: weigh guestimated costs and possible risks against the speculative hope of benefit, and then favour the options that are the most attractive overall, i.e. the least expensive, risky and annoying while still having a snowball’s chance in Hell.
-With those priorities in mind, let’s consider some of the popular specific “anti-inflammatory” options for repetitive strain injury.
+What can we do in the face of so much uncertainty?
+It’s not an unusual dilemma in health care, and the solution goes like this: weigh guestimated costs and possible risks against the speculative hope of benefit, and then favour the options that are the least-bad attractive overall — the least expensive, risky, fussy, and implausible.
+So let’s apply that principle to some the “anti-inflammatory” options for repetitive strain injury …

 Most drugs work on only about a third of the population, they do no damage to another third, and the final third can have negative consequences.